 The Pearl was designed to solve these issues, even if it was cannibalizing some of our existing business.
 The Pearl was designed to be significantly easier to use and quicker accessory with the same results as the traditional liquid cell.
 It’s more of an investment; people can get the same results but they're saving time and money.

 We've also discovered some things as we've gone through the design process.
 We noticed that the design of the Pearl, with the oyster cell inside, has given customers an opportunity to have a more accurate path length and greater repeatability in their experiments than they have had before.

 It is there to make life easier.
 In this world, where things need to be done quickly, there isn't the time to set up Omni Cell experiments.
 We have to provide something that can work quickly.

-Following the release of the Pearl we have realised that its application range is far wider than we originally thought.
+Following the release of the Pearl we have realized that its application range is far wider than we originally thought.
 The Pearl has been making a big splash in the fields of oil analysis, such as automotive oils and edible oils, but also greases, chocolate, milk ...
 There are areas of application now for the Pearl that were not really open using the old technology.

-The best thing about the Pearl is that the Pearl is not only easier to use but that it also allows the use of FT-IR in application areas which need fast and reliable results.
+The best thing about the Pearl is that the Pearl is not only easier to use but that it also allows the use of FT-IR in application areas that need fast and reliable results.

 The Pearl has made a big impact in the field of oil analysis

 Which of your other technologies do you think has delivered the most for researchers?

 I think there are a couple of answers to that.
 If you broadly accept that researchers are looking for higher-end specification accessories, over the history of Specac I think the most important development was the Golden Gate which was launched in 1994.
 It was the first single bounce diamond ATR product.
 We were the first to release an easy to use, single bounce FT-IR device and it was the market leader for a long, long time.